 In recent years, Peru has made notable progress in terms of coverage and access to education, particularly in rural areas.
 However, the academic performance of the students has not improved significantly.
 Students in rural areas exhibit considerable educational gaps compared to their peers in urban areas.
 These gaps could potentially be exacerbated by the school closures, as high-income families can easily access diverse sources of instruction — such as TV, computers, smartphones, and books compared to vulnerable populations.

-To address these challenges, IPA and the Inter-American Development Bank (IDB), with the support of Peru’s Ministry of Education, developed the “MateWasi - Learning as a Family Program.”
+To address these challenges, IPA and the Inter-American Development Bank (IDB), with the technical support of Peru’s Ministry of Education and financial support of Old Dart Foundation (ODF), developed the “MateWasi - Learning as a Family Program.
 The program was built on the success of the Tikichuela program in Paraguay, which uses interactive radio instruction as a means to improve learning outcomes.
 To set the foundations for future learning, MateWasi was designed for the preschool age.
 It was implemented in Peru’s San Martin region during summer vacations (January to March 2021) where radio instruction became widespread during pandemic-related school closures, and where the levels of math learning outcomes are among the lowest in country.

 For 10 weeks, forty 15-minute mathematics lessons were broadcast .
 Each lesson included music, games and interaction with caregivers to promote learning.
 Additionally, caregivers participating in the program received calls and text messages from specialists who guided them in parenting topics and provided them with relevant pedagogical activities.
 They also received a package of materials with educational worksheets and guides to supplement the radio activities.